QubesOS/qubes-doc/introduction/reporting-bugs.md

 ### New issues should include all relevant information ###

 When you file a new issue, you should be sure to include the version of Qubes you're using, as well as versions of related software packages ([how to copy information out of dom0]).
-If your issue is related to hardware, provide as many details as possible about the hardware, which could include using command-line tools such as `lspci`.
+If your issue is related to hardware, provide as many details as possible about the hardware.
+A great way to do this is by [generating and submitting a Hardware Compatibility List (HCL) report][hcl-howto], then linking to it in your issue.
+You may also need to use command-line tools such as `lspci`.
 If you're reporting a bug in a package that is in a [testing] repository, please reference the appropriate issue in the [updates-status] repository.
 Project maintainers really appreciate thorough explanations.
 It usually helps them address the problem more quickly, so everyone wins!